NA62 experiment: GigaTracker (GTK)

-Placed immediately before the decay region of the kaons, the GTK is designed to measure the time, direction, and momentum of all the beam tracks.
-The GTK is a spectrometer and can provide the measurement from the incoming 75 GeV/c kaon beam.
-The measurements of the GTK are used for decay selections and for background reduction.
+Placed immediately upstream of the fiducial decay region, the GTK is designed to measure the time, direction, and momentum of all the beam tracks.
+The GTK is a spectrometer and provides the measurements of the incoming 75 GeV/c kaon beam.
+The GTK measurements are used for decay selections and background reduction.

-The GTK is composed of three different stations labeled GTK1, GTK2, and GTK3 based on the order in which they are found relative to the beam path.
+The GTK is composed of four hybrid silicon pixel tracker stations labeled GTK0 (installed in 2021) GTK1, GTK2, and GTK3 based on the order in which they are found relative to the beam path.
 They are mounted around four achromat magnets (which are used to deflect the beam).
 The entire system is placed along the beam line and is inside the vacuum tank.

 CHANTI

 This charged anti-counter detector (CHANTI) is primarily designed to veto events with inelastic interactions between beam particles and the GTK3.
 The detector is constructed from six planes of scintillator detectors surrounding the beam.